 Google released Play Store Referral APIs which provide timestamps of the time of click and download of the app from the App Store.
 These are more accurate and effective in ensuring detection of click injections.
 Unfortunately it works only in Android and not for IOS.

-- Machine Learning and Artifical Intelligence: These methods seek for accounts, customers, suppliers, etc. that behave ‘unusually’ in order to output suspicion scores, rules or visual anomalies, depending on the method.
+- Machine Learning and Artificial Intelligence: These methods seek for accounts, customers, suppliers, etc. that behave ‘unusually’ in order to output suspicion scores, rules or visual anomalies, depending on the method.
 These methods can identify the frauds with very high degrees of accuracy.

 - Be Transparent with publishers/affiliates: As an advertiser, demand better transparency from your publishers or affiliates.
 Request publishers to identify all third-party sources of traffic and if a publisher seems reluctant to identify his traffic sources, that is an indicator of possible malicious activity and something to look out for.